\Lambda-buildings and base change functors: Proof of the first Main Result

 Let $\RS$, $B$ and $F$ be as in Section~\ref{section:defs}.
 Consider the submodule $M$ of $\Lambda$ spanned by $\varepsilon$, this submodule is isomorphic to $F$.
 Consider only the linear combinations $\sum_{\alpha\in B} v_\alpha\alpha$, with $v_\alpha \in M$, as points (see Section~\ref{section:defs}).
 This way, the problem is reduced to the case where $\Lambda$ is isomorphic to $F$, a subfield of the reals.
 Assume we are in this case, let $y$ be a point of $S$, not on a non-maximal face of the Weyl simplex.
 Due to the field nature of $\Lambda$ one can now find an $f \in F$ such that the product of $f$ with distance $d(o,y)$ is $\varepsilon/2$.
 Taking the scalar product of $f$ with the vector corresponding to $y$, one obtains a vector corresponding to a point $x$ with the same properties as $y$ but at distance $\varepsilon/2$ from $o$.
 This concludes the proof.

 \begin{lemma} Let $K$ be a convex subset of the model space $\MS$, and $x$ a point of $\A\!\setminus\!
 K$.
-Then there exists a point $y \in K$ and Weyl simplex $S$ based at $y$, containing $x$, such that the intersection $S \cap K$ is exactly $y$. \end{lemma} \proof Let $S$ be a Weyl simplex based at $x$ of minimal dimension while having a non-empty intersection with $K$.
+Then there exists a point $y \in K$ and Weyl simplex $S$ based at $y$, containing $x$, such that the intersection $S \cap K$ is exactly $\{y\}$. \end{lemma} \proof Let $S$ be a Weyl simplex based at $x$ of minimal dimension while having a non-empty intersection with $K$.
 By the minimality no face of $S$ contains points of $K$ (except $S$ itself).
 Consider for each point $k$ in the intersection $S \cap K$ the Weyl simplex $S'_k$ based at $k$ and in the opposite direction of $S$.
 It follows that each such $S'_k$ contains $x$.

 Let $y$ be a point of $S \cap K$ such that the face of the germ of $S'_{y}$ in $S \cap K$ is minimal.
 Suppose that $S'_y \cap S \cap K$ contains more than just the point $y$.
 If this is the case we can find some one-dimensional face $R$ of the Weyl simplex $S'_y$ such that $R \cap S\cap K$ contains more than just $y$.
-It is impossible that $R$ lies completely in $K$ as no (non-maximal) face of $S$ contains points of $K$ (while $R$ will contain a point of a face of $S$).
-So $R \cap K$ is a line segment bounded two endpoints, one is $y$, call the other $y'$ (the reason that there are two endpoints is convexity).
+It is impossible that $R$ lies completely in $K$ as no (non-maximal) face of $S$ contains points of $K$ (while $R$ will contain a point of such a face of $S$).
+So $R \cap K$ is a line segment bounded two endpoints, one is $y$, call the other $y'$ (these endpoints exist by convexity).